 This is an excellent opportunity to combine ICSAA 2020 with a vacation and sightseeing tour to the DC area!
 The conference hotel sits literally atop a Washington DC Metro (subway) station, so it will be easy to go see the sights.
 In addition to the world-class museums, galleries and monuments in Washington, DC, historic Gettysburg, Pennsylvania is 75 miles to the north, and Colonial Williamsburg is around 150 driving miles to the south, and day tours are available to both.
 A number of links to nearby tourist and historical destinations are listed in a PDF at the end of this article.

 Some of the speakers at ICSAA 2020 will focus on the brain chemistry and state-of-the-art science behind alcoholism, and current theories and approaches to prevention, treatment and recovery.
 Other speakers and panels will investigate staying sober through the arts, through meditation, and through participation in secular AA and other programs.
 We will have a speaker who will show us how to interview and record oral histories in AA.
 One of the breakout rooms will offer an AA meeting every hour the conference is in session, each hosted by a different group from around the world.
-The conference will also feature at least two live interviews, on topics of current interest: specifically, Joe C (the author of Beyond Belief: Agnostic Musings for 12 Step Life) will interview William Schamberg, author of the newly released Writing The Big Book – The Creation of AA, and John S (producer of the popular podcast AA Beyond Belief, will interview John H, a “determined atheist,” as to why he left Secular AA for a new approach to recovery.
+The conference will also feature at least two live interviews, on topics of current interest: specifically, Joe C (the author of Beyond Belief: Agnostic Musings for 12 Step Life) will interview William Schamberg, author of the newly released Writing The Big Book – The Creation of AA, and John S will interview John H, a “determined atheist,” as to why he left Secular AA for a new approach to recovery.